 To mitigate climate change, most developed countries have adopted a ‘much-commented’ energy transition, aiming at implementing the Kyoto Protocol and Paris Agreement, electrifying the world but losing the battle of reducing greenhouse gases (GHG) emissions.
 In 2020, new renewable still accounted for less than 5% of the total share of global energy with average GHG emission rate of 1000 tons per second.

 Conventional geothermal resources (highly permeable aquifer at volcanic-like temperature) are limited to geographic niches.
-Hence hot dry basement rocks represent the largest potential and must be targeted for local power generation and district heating.
+Hence the hot dry basement rocks represent the largest potential and must be targeted for local power generation and district heating.

 Current technologies for hot dry rock systems involve hydraulic fracturing to form and propagate fractures with the aim of creating an artificial reservoir to circulate hot fluids at depth, posing the risk of induced seismicity.

-Due to the extremely low permeability of artificial reservoirs, combined to uncontrolled flow paths, such enhanced geothermal systems (EGS) have not proven at date the capability of creating a 5 MWel plant.
+Due to the extremely low permeability of artificial reservoirs, combined to uncontrolled flow paths, such enhanced geothermal systems (EGS) have not proven at date the capability of creating a 5 MWel capacity plant.

 Geothermal is the greatest source of renewable energy; and yet, it is the least exploited.
 Why are we waiting?